 When I was a kid in the 1980’s I came across a copy of The Book of Lists 1971.
 I loved it and read it cover to cover until it was dogeared.
 One of the stories was about a famous gourmand, “Diamond Jim” Brady, who once said of his favorite fish dish, “If you poured some of that sauce over a Turkish towel, I believe I could eat it all.”
 I shared that story with #13 and we researched Diamond Jim’s history together.

-These days, people might recognize Diamond Jim’s name and nothing more, but in the early 20th century he was extremely famous, the subject of books, movies, and more.
+These days, people might recognize Diamond Jim’s name and nothing more, but in the early Twentieth Century he was famous, the subject of books, movies, and more.
 He was a symbol of the Gilded Age’s excess, known for his flamboyant dress and extravagant eating habits.
 He was also a real Horatio Alger rags-to-riches story, known for his legendary kindness and boundless generosity.

 So let me tell you a bit about him.

 James Buchanan Brady was born August 12, 1856, the second son of an Irish saloon keeper on New York’s Lower West Side.
 His father died in 1863, and his mother remarried a year later.
 His new stepfather took over the saloon and immediately put 8-year-old Jim and his 10-year-old brother Dan to work.
 The saloon slowly began to change from a neighborhood bar to a seedy hangout for rowdy sailors.